openfarmcc/OpenFarm/README.md

 OpenFarm
 ========

 [OpenFarm](http://openfarm.cc) is a free and open database and web application for farming and gardening knowledge.
 One might think of it as the Wikipedia or Freebase for growing plants, though it functions more like a cooking recipes site.
-The main content are Growing Guides: creative, crowd-sourced, single-author, structured documents including all of the necessary paramaters for a person or machine to grow a plant, ie: seed spacing and depth, watering regimen, recommended soil composition and companion plants, sun/shade requirements, etc.
+The main content are Growing Guides: creative, crowd-sourced, single-author, structured documents that include all of the necessary information for a person or machine to grow a plant, ie: seed spacing and depth, watering regimen, recommended soil composition and companion plants, sun/shade requirements, etc.

-This project is closely related to the [FarmBot Project](http://go.farmbot.it) but also distinctly separate.
-OpenFarm is a standalone database that will simply provide data to other applications such as FarmBot.

-Other use cases: a mobile app for home gardeners, Google providing "One Box" answers to search queries such as "How do I grow tomatoes", etc.
+Other use cases: a mobile app for home gardeners, Google providing "One Box" answers to search queries such as "How do I grow tomatoes", smart garden sensors, automated farming machines.

-### Community Discussion Group

-For discussing features, feature requests and ideas, and interfacing with our users at large (and contributors not on GitHub), please check out our public [Loom.io group](https://www.loomio.org/g/yWm14fG6/openfarm-community-development-group)

 ### Core Contributor Group

-We're currently [trying out Slack](https://openfarm.slack.com/) for real-time discussion and mockup sharing among the core team.
+We use [Slack](https://openfarm.slack.com/) for real-time discussion and mockup sharing among the core team.
 We strongly recommend joining this group if you want to get involved and meet the other contributors.
 All you have to do is [email Rory](mailto:rory@openfarm.cc) with your email address and he'll send you an invitation to join!

+### Community Discussion Group

+For discussing features, feature requests and ideas, and interfacing with our users at large (and contributors not on GitHub), please check out our public [discussion forum](https://www.loomio.org/g/yWm14fG6/openfarm-community-development-group).

 ### Getting Started (Setup)